Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Discussion Quality Evaluation

-\paragraph{Language Features} Language features have been used to help model content and expression in online discussions \cite{doi:10.1177/0261927X8400300301}.
-Early methods used lexicons for sentiment, toxicity, politeness and collaboration evaluations, aspects closely related to discussion quality \cite{10.1145/3032989, avalle2024persistent}.
-Deep learning models leverage word embeddings instead \cite{de-kock-vlachos-2021-beg}.
+\paragraph{Linguistic Markers} Linguistic markers have been used to help model content and expression in online discussions \cite{doi:10.1177/0261927X8400300301}.
+Early methods used lexicons for sentiment, toxicity, politeness (\S\ref{subsec:social_dynamics} and~\ref{subsec:emotion_behavior}) and collaboration evaluation \cite{10.1145/3032989, avalle2024persistent}.
+For example, spikes in hedges (e.g., `maybe', `I guess') invite clarification requests by facilitators, while bursts of second-person pronouns, similarly to turn-taking, often foreshadow personal attacks and can prompt a civility nudge \cite{niculae-danescu-niculescu-mizil-2016-conversational}.

-\paragraph{Speech and Dialogue Acts} Rooted in Speech Act Theory \cite{austin1975things, Searle_1969}, dialogue acts characterize dialogue turns (e.g., disagreement, elaboration) to analyze interaction dynamics \cite{ferschke-etal-2012-behind}.
-Various taxonomies exist, including generic \cite{stolcke-etal-2000-dialogue} and domain-specific frameworks \cite{Zhang_Culbertson_Paritosh_2017, al-khatib-etal-2018-modeling}. \acp{LLM}, in this case, can serve as dialogue act annotators \cite{ziems2024can, cimino-etal-2024-coherence, martinenghi-etal-2024-llms}, aiding in the distinction between effective and ineffective discussions based on the patterns of interaction and the communicative strategies and goals of the participants \cite{ziems2024can}.

-\paragraph{Pragmatic Comprehension} Pragmatic comprehension (how context affects meaning) is essential in human communication, where the intended meaning often differs from the verbalized expression (e.g., in implicature).
-Humans resolve such ambiguities using social and common-sense knowledge. \ac{NLP} models need to be evaluated on their pragmatic understanding \cite{al-khatib-etal-2018-modeling}.
-Research shows that \ac{LLM}-fine-tuning enhances implicature comprehension \cite{10.5555/3666122.3667035}, with GPT-4 achieving human-level performance through chain-of-thought prompting.
-While \acp{LLM} perform well in some pragmatic tasks, they struggle in tasks requiring social norm and deep contextual awareness \cite{hu-etal-2023-fine,sravanthi-etal-2024-pub}.